MENS ROSACEA: WHAT YOU NEED TO KNOW…

 Q: WHAT IS ROSACEA?

 Rosacea is a skin condition that affects millions of people around the world.
 I think fair skinned people are more prone to rosacea than darker skin and there's no cure.
-It's quite a common issue that affects a lot of the people; famously Bill Clinton is one of the rosacea sufferers.
+It's quite a common issue that affects a lot of the people; famously Bill Clinton is a rosacea sufferer.

-They’re still not sure why it occurs, we know the triggers but we still don't know what causing it.
+They’re still not sure why it occurs, we know our own triggers but we still don't know what is causing it.
 You can start developing rosacea symptoms when you're in your twenties, but it tends to get worse from age 50 or older.

 - Red patches